Ai-Lun Huang

 A dignity barrier is a condition under which a designed space — without blocking physical passage — makes a person feel they were not expected, do not belong, or must become less than themselves to move through it.

-Designing from the Edges
+Designing from lived exceptions

 Case Study Contexts